sgehrman/jpeg_bug/README.md

 # jpeg_bug

-Jpeg decoding broken on flutter web??
+Jpeg decoding broken on flutter web.

-Works fine on Desktop.
-This Jpeg is black on Web (chrome)
+The enclosed Jpeg in the assets directory fails to render on Flutter web, but works fine on desktop and mobile.